Numerical methods for stochastic differential equations based on Gaussian mixture: Weak second-order Gaussian mixture method

 In the above equations, functions $b,\L$ and their spatial derivatives are all evaluated at point $x_0$.

-In the following, we consider a possible approach to achieve these constraints, by choosing $M=3$.
+In the following Section \ref{subsec:1dode}, we consider a possible approach to satisfy these constraints, by choosing $M=3$.

-\begin{remark} We have not yet derived a third order accurate Gaussian mixture scheme.
-The number of variables and the equations grow to the point where our current methods to solve theme are unfeasible.
+\begin{remark} We have not yet derived a weak third order Gaussian mixture scheme.
+The number of variables and the equations grow to the point where our current methods to solve them are unfeasible.
 However, we expect that a minimum of five Gaussians is needed to reach third order, which is suggested by the second and sixth equations of (\ref{eq:2ndCond2}).
-These are constraints for $\phi''$ in first order and $\phi^{(4)}$ in second order respectively (and there will be another constraint for $\phi^{(6)}$ in third order), which only involves the weights $w_i$ and the leading order diffusion scaling terms $m_{i0}$ and $S_{i1}$. \end{remark}
+These are constraints for $\phi''$ in first order and $\phi^{(4)}$ in second order respectively (and there will be another constraint for $\phi^{(6)}$ in third order), which only involve the weights $w_i$ and the leading order diffusion scaling terms $m_{i0}$ and $S_{i1}$. \end{remark}

-\subsection{An ODE approach}
+\subsection{An ODE approach.}

+In this section, we give a particular construction of $m_i(h)$ and $S_i(h)$ that satisfy \eqref{eq:2ndCond2} which determines our numerical scheme.
+Our approach is to construct ODEs for $m_i$ and $S_i$ with a certain initial condition and solve them at time $h$, which has the advantage of avoiding derivative evaluations of $b$ and $\L$.

-To satisfy Condition~\ref{cond:expan} (ii), we consider a ``symmetric'' construction.
-It is convenient to relabel the Gaussians as $i=0,\pm 1$, \ so that $m_0(h)$ and $S_0(h)$ does not contain odd powers of $h^{\frac{1}{2}}$ while for $m_{\pm 1}(h)$ and $S_{\pm 1}(h)$, the odd powers will cancel out respectively, and also $w_1=w_{-1}$.
-Moreover, we will obtain $m_i(h)$, $S_i(h)$ through some ODE system, in order to avoid using the spatial derivatives of $b$ and $\sigma$.
+To satisfy the last condition of \eqref{eq:2ndCond2}, we consider a ``symmetric'' construction.
+It is convenient to relabel the Gaussians as $i=0,\pm 1$, so that $\mathcal{N}(m_0(h),S_0(h))$ is ``centralized" and does not contribute to the odd powers of $h^{\frac{1}{2}}$.
+The centers of the other two Gaussians $m_{\pm 1}(h)$ are placed at both sides of $m_0(h)$ with $O(\sqrt{h})$ distance apart, and the variance matrices $S_{1}(h), S_{-1}(h)$ are constructed similarly with each other.
+These two Gaussians will contribute powers like $h^{k/2}$.
+Moreover, we impose $w_1=w_{-1}$, so that the odd powers of $h^\frac{1}{2}$ will cancel out with each other due to symmetry.